-COMPETITIVE ADVANTAGES COMPETITIVE DISADVANTAGES COMPETITIVE ADVANTAGES Agriculture Tourism which also contributes to retirement N7 feet and wheels is a major advantage that should be utilised to benefit the local economy.
+COMPETITIVE ADVANTAGES COMPETITIVE DISADVANTAGES Agriculture Tourism which also contributes to retirement N7 feet and wheels is a major advantage that should be utilised to benefit the local economy.
 R27 (end of West Coast road) feet and wheels (Velddrif) is of major advantage.
 The local retail centre is growing fast.
-Bergrivier Municipality has a COMPETITIVE DISADVANTAGES Limited marketing of attractions Provincial roads are in an inadequate condition.
+COMPETITIVE DISADVANTAGES Limited marketing of attractions Provincial roads are in an inadequate condition.
 Variation in quality of school education Limited skills and training, including business skills training.
 Limited activities for the youth Racism persists in many areas which implies a lack of social cohesion.
-Cases of gatekeeping in the private and public sector stifles/wastes opportunities for growth developmental mind set Limited affordable business property Limited investment in town beautification is required.
-Limited of rontal bousing Limited of rental housing Slow internet connectivity and weak cell phone reception in some areas
+Cases of gatekeeping in the private and public sector stifles/wastes opportunities for growth Bergrivier Municipality has a developmental mind set Limited affordable business property Limited investment in town beautification is required.
+Limited of rental housing Slow internet connectivity and weak cell phone reception in some areas

-TABLE 72: GENERAL COMPETITIVE ADVANTAGES AND DISADVANTAGES
+TABLE 60: GENERAL COMPETITIVE ADVANTAGES AND DISADVANTAGES